 - policing – there are a range of careers in policing

-- teaching – the Teach First Leadership Development Programme offers work experience and a Postgraduate Certificate in Education qualification
+- teaching – the Teach First programme offers work experience and a Postgraduate Certificate in Education qualification

 - working for an MP – working for a member of parliament gives you the opportunity to help effect change in local government or on a national scale

 A first-class career with a 2.2 degree – advice to graduates with a 2.2 degree on how to stand out and have a great career in law

 Breaking new ground: modern career paths for today's legal professionals – hear from four women who have found success outside of the traditional route